The Moon, the Sea & the Matriarch, July/September, 2019

-“Timespan presents Milly Thompson’s The Moon, The Sea & The Matriarch, a celebration of the pleasures, woes, cellulite, and desires of menopausal, older and middle aged women.
-The Moon, The Sea & The Matriarch includes a solo exhibition of paintings; luscious portraits of older women indulging and enjoying themselves, soundtracked with My body temperature is feeling good (Hydra Lux MIX 1/2/3), 2017, a song in three parts – Still Same Sexy, Morning Light; Afternoon Heat and Night-Club.
-My body temperature is feeling good storyboards an older woman on an independent beach holiday, gregarious and rampant.
+“Timespan presents Milly Thompson’s The Moon, the Sea & the Matriarch, a celebration of the pleasures, woes, cellulite, and desires of menopausal, older and middle aged women.
+The Moon, the Sea & the Matriarch includes a solo exhibition of paintings, portraits of older women indulging and enjoying themselves.

 Milly’s project will command the whole of the village – banners will be raised on the lamp posts; the Timespan building turned gorse yellow; our geology garden revamped in crystal and Call to the Sea posters fly-posted each week.
 In the harbour two painted texts FACE THE HILLS/FACE THE SEA create a microcosm of anxiety reflecting the artists conflicting feelings of being in a small village surrounded only by sea and hills.

 To accompany the show Milly has worked with herbalist and perfumer Eliza Douglas (Art of Fragrance) to produce a collection of three perfumes: SHATAVARI INVISIBLE, PROPOSITION and VOLATILE.
 Each utilises the herb shatavari as its base note.
-Shatavari is a herb known as ‘Queen with a Thousand Kings’ and has been used for thousands of years medicinally, primarily to holistically support the female reproductive system at menopause.
-It can supposedly make the ovaries fertile again and must be prescribed with care by a qualified herbalist.
+Shatavari is a herb known as ‘Queen with a Thousand Kings’ and has been used medicinally for thousands of years, primarily to holistically support the female reproductive system at menopause.
+However it can supposedly make the ovaries fertile again and must be prescribed with care by a qualified herbalist.

 The perfumes are available to buy from Timespan as a set, or individually, depending on mood for solitude, seduction or power.

 A newly commissioned series of A0 digital posters, ‘Mythmaking Posters’, will be installed on the foyer and corridor walls.